istiak19/istiak19/README.md

 ![Cover Image](https://i.ibb.co/Y4fsDxCJ/Linked-In-Article-Cover-Image-1.png)

-<h1 align="center">Hi there 👋, I'm Istiak Ahamed</h1>
+<h1 align="center">Assalamualaikum, I'm Istiak Ahamed</h1>

+## 👨‍💻 About Me

 <p align="center">
+Hello there!
+I'm Istiak Ahamed, a dedicated Frontend Developer and Computer Science and Engineering student.
-Energetic and reliable professional with a strong work ethic and the ability to quickly learn and adapt to new environments.
-Seeking a role where I can utilize my skills, gain valuable experience, and contribute to team goals in a fast-paced setting.
-Committed to delivering high-quality results while continuously growing both personally and professionally.
+I'm an energetic and reliable professional with a strong work ethic and the ability to quickly learn and adapt to new environments.
+I'm passionate about crafting interactive and user-friendly web applications, always exploring the latest technologies to stay ahead of the curve.

+I'm seeking a role where I can utilize my skills, gain valuable experience, and contribute to team goals in a fast-paced setting.
+I'm committed to delivering high-quality results while continuously growing both personally and professionally.
 </p>

 ---

-## 👨‍💻 About Me

 - 💡 Passionate about turning designs into clean, reusable components
 - 🚀 Creating smooth user experiences